 In order to attend a community college you need only be a high school graduate or 18 years of age.
 In order to attend a CSU you have to take specific high school courses, have the appropriate grades and test scores, and have graduated from high school.
-Test scores are not required if your GPA is 3.0 or above.
-In order to attend a UC you must meet requirements for coursework, GPA, and test scores, or rank in the top four percent at a participating high school, or qualify by examination alone.
+In order to attend a UC you must meet requirements for coursework, GPA, and test scores.
 You may also transfer to a CSU or UC after attending a community college.
 For more information on college admission requirements, please refer to the following webpages: